 Through the last few years I've been working on this in my own life.
 It started as an alternative to antidepressants and painkillers - I had a gut feeling that there had to be another way out of the dark space I was in, and another way to deal with my chronic pain.
 I started looking into alternatives, and the more I became open to these ideas, different pieces of information, teachers, and healers, came into my life.
-Bit by bit I started to get glimpses of this freedom/wholeness, then I'd experience moments of it, and now longer moments, deeper understandings of what truth and freedom really are.
-The first years were hard, it was hard to let go of pressure and expectations, hard to be patient - I wanted immediate relief - but each day it gets easier, and even in the hard days now I'm so grateful I gave myself this time, and started on this journey.
+Bit by bit I started to get glimpses of this freedom/wholeness, then I'd experience moments of it, and now often longer moments, deeper understandings of what truth and freedom really are.
+The first years were hard, it was hard to let go of pressure and expectations, hard to be patient - I wanted immediate relief - but each day it gets easier, and even through the hard days now I'm so grateful I gave myself this time, and started on this journey.

 This time of year can be a tricky one - family situations can be charged and our hearts can feel heavy with the pressure to be coupled, be successful, be 'having the best holiday ever', or we might be missing family members or friends no longer with us, or may have trauma that gets triggered when we're back in those spaces.
 Whatever it is for each of us, it can be hard to navigate.

 So I thought I'd share some of my favourite tools, vids and links that have put me back on the path, back in touch with myself and my truth, or brought me some joy on those days when I just needed some fun to pull me out of the dark.

 1. Tai Chi - at just 12 minutes this is a lovely intro to mind-body practise